fernandodaz/healthcheck-reporter/README.md

 # healthcheck-reporter

-Lightweight, production-ready health reporter that periodically probes database TCP connectivity and publishes a JSON report to MQTT.
+Lightweight health reporter that periodically probes database TCP connectivity and publishes a JSON report to MQTT.

 ## Installation